gomathr/RAG-Architectures-NLP-Project/README.md

 - baseline_rag.ipynb – Implementation of Baseline RAG on pretrained and fine-tuned models
 - enhanced_rag.ipynb – Implementation of Enhanced RAG (LightRAG-style) on pretrained and fine-tuned models
 - qwen_hotpotqa_lora_final.zip – Fine-tuned Qwen model (LoRA adapters)
 - README.md – Project overview and documentation
+- ## Repository Note

+This repository focuses on my individual contributions and notebook-based implementation.
+The full team-integrated version includes additional scripts, configuration files, prediction outputs, and model artifacts for Baseline, Enhanced, and Agentic RAG pipelines.

+Sample prediction files (.jsonl) represent model outputs used for evaluation across the different RAG architectures as part of the team project.